rfwlab/rfw/docs/articles/essentials/conditional-rendering.md

 # Conditional Rendering

-Many interfaces display elements only when certain conditions are met.
-RTML provides `@if`, `@else-if`, and `@else` directives to declaratively control what appears in the DOM.
+Many UIs need to show or hide content depending on state.
+RTML supports this directly with the `@if`, `@else-if`, and `@else` directives, so you can declare conditions without writing manual DOM updates.

+---

 ## Basic Usage

-Wrap markup with `@if:expression` to render it when the expression is truthy:
+Wrap markup with `@if:expression` to render only when the expression is truthy:

 ```rtml
 @if:loggedIn